tomplays/MusicBoxCore/node/README.md

 					background, baseline, extra infos for nodes

 				process.js
-					what could users do ?
+					what can users do ?

 				role.js
 					me ? can I or not